By Shweta Vepa

 Apart from raising awareness, a major factor in the success of this campaign has been the enforcement of labelling in the food industry.
 The government made it compulsory to include salt content in popular items like cheese, sausages, meat and fish products, breads, broths, soups, powdered concentrate and ready-to-eat foods.
 The heart symbol on packaged foods was introduced, indicating that the marked product was a healthy choice with salt and fat being the criteria.
 So, for instance, a whole meat product marked with the heart symbol would have fat content less than 4g per 100g and sodium content less than 800mg per 100g.
 Today, more than 430 products are marked with the heart symbol with participation from over 70 food companies.
 Foods that are high in sodium are required to include ‘high salt content’ on their labelling.

 This systematic campaign has produced positive results.
 Apart from a drastic decrease in salt intake, there has been a drop in cases of high blood pressure.
 Consequently, strokes and heart disease have reduced by almost 80%.
 According to data by the WHO, today at least 20 countries in Europe have undertaken campaigns to reduce salt consumption.

 While a salt-free diet is not practical, we can certainly look at healthier solutions.
-Pick a a low-sodium salt, or better yet, Puro Mineral Salt, which is a pink salt, and adopt a healthier lifestyle.
+Pick a low-sodium salt, or better yet, mineral salt, and adopt a healthier lifestyle.